Texas power grid CEO fired after deadly February blackouts

 Bill Magness, CEO of the Electric Reliability Council of Texas, becomes the second senior official to depart in the wake of the one of the worst blackouts in U.S. history.
 The state’s top utility regulator resigned Monday.

 Magness was given a two-month termination notice by ERCOT’s board in a meeting Wednesday night.
+The move came as the grid operator is now under investigation by the House Oversight Committee.

 “During this transition period, Bill will continue to serve as President and CEO and work with state leaders and regulators on potential reforms to ERCOT,” the organization said in a statement.